janw/pi-hole-influx/README.md

 [![Code style: Black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-A simple daemonized script to report Pi-Hole stats to an InfluxDB, ready to be displayed via Grafana. **Nowadays I store Pi-hole statistics in Prometheus using [eko/pihole-exporter](https://github.com/eko/pihole-exporter) instead.
+A simple daemonized script to report Pi-Hole stats to an InfluxDB (v1) instance, ready to be displayed via Grafana. **Nowadays I store Pi-hole statistics in Prometheus using [eko/pihole-exporter](https://github.com/eko/pihole-exporter) instead.
 Thus am no longer actively using this project myself.
 I will try to merge Pull Reqests in a timely manner though.**

 **⚠️ The docker image name has been changed to `ghcr.io/janw/pi-hole-influx`.
 Please update your deployment accordingly.**